Piste/diffuse/Quantify, burn, chain and soothe.md

 --

 I got a [burner](https://burnerapp.com).
 JOKE ABOUT THE TV SHOW THE WIRE.
 This is a disposable phone number that I can give willingly to anyone.
-At the first notice of incoming abuse or annoyance through this number, I will request a new number and discard the old one.
+At the first notice of incoming abuse or annoyance, I will request a new number and discard the previous one.
 I can give this number to car salesmen, to people on Craigslist, to online companies I have tentative trust in, etc. People in a different sentimental situation than mine would be well-advised to also use a burner for dating.
 This is not a free service but the convenience and safety is well worth it.

 The initial impulse for obtaining this number stems from reading a "43 productivity tips for busy people" type of article.
 This one resonated with me: specify the medium you would like people to use to contact you.
 Not yet sure what mine is but txt is a good start.
 There is a phone number in my .sig now.